What Do Biological Science Professor Do?

-In 2016, there was an estimated number of 62,300 jobs in the United States for Biological Science Professor.
+In the United States, there were 62,300 jobs for Biological Science Professor in 2016.
 New jobs are being produced at a rate of 15.1% which is above the national average.
 The Bureau of Labor Statistics predicts 9,400 new jobs for Biological Science Professor by 2026.
-Due to new job openings and attrition, there will be an average of 6,000 job openings in this field each year.
+There will be an estimated 6,000 positions for Biological Science Professor per year.

 The states with the most job growth for Biological Science Professor are Utah, Colorado, and Nevada.
 Watch out if you plan on working in Alaska, Vermont, or Maine.
 These states have the worst job growth for this type of profession.

 What is the Average Salary of a Biological Science Professor